Continuous-time quantum walk-based ans\"atze on neutral atom hardware: Phase-walk ans a tze

 The linear $\mathcal G_-$ terms cancel, so to leading order the dynamics are generated by $\mathcal G_+$ with the effective time $p'\tau_1$.

 Projection of $\exp(-i 2 \tau_1 \mathcal G_+)$ onto the positive subspace yields an effective evolution over states

-where $S_j$ is the set of bitstrings in the positive subspace with Hamming weight $j$ (so $\ket{v_0} = \ket{0}$ and $\ket{v_k} = \ket{z^*}$).
-The effective Hamiltonian $J$ is the SU(2) spin-$k/2$ chain Hamiltonian (permutation-symmetric noninteracting spins 1/2) expressed in the symmetric Dicke basis, which has non-zero entries only on the first off-diagonals:
+where $S_j$ is the set of bitstrings in the positive subspace with Hamming weight $j$, and the $\ket{v_j}$ are the corresponding uniform ``shell'' states of fixed Hamming weight (so $\ket{v_0} = \ket{0}$ and $\ket{v_k} = \ket{z^*}$).
+The effective Hamiltonian $J$ is the SU(2) spin-$k/2$ chain Hamiltonian (permutation-symmetric noninteracting spins $1/2$) expressed in the symmetric Dicke basis, so that in this subspace it reduces to a one-dimensional ladder $\{\ket{v_j}\}_{j=0}^k$, which has non-zero entries only on the first off-diagonals: